Estimating Black Hole Spin from AGN SED Fitting: The Impact of General-Relativistic Ray Tracing: Bonus model: relqso

 As well as updating the {\sc agnsed} model, we have also applied the same updates to the {\sc qsosed} model.
 This is detailed in \citetalias{Kubota18}, and is a simplified version of {\sc agnsed}.
 To that extent, the method for applying the relativistic transfer functions is identical to that in {\sc relagn}; giving the model {\sc relqso}.
 However, there are a few important notes to be aware of before using {\sc relqso}.

 A key concept in {\sc qsosed} is that hot Compton coronal emission is hardwired to $L_{h, \mathrm{diss}} = 0.02 L_{\mathrm{Edd}}$, which then sets the outer radius of the hot Comptonisation region $r_{h}$.
-When making the model relativistic, however, we have the question of whether this is the power emitted in the rest frame of the black hole or as seen by the distant observer.
-For simplicity, we set the constraint that $L_{h, \mathrm{diss}} = 0.02 L_{\mathrm{Edd}}$ in the \textbf{frame of the black hole}.
+When making the model relativistic, however, we have the question of whether this is the power emitted in the rest frame or as seen by the distant observer.
+For simplicity, we set the constraint that $L_{h, \mathrm{diss}} = 0.02 L_{\mathrm{Edd}}$ in the rest frame.
 Hence, in {\sc relqso} although the intrinsic X-ray power is always the same for any version of the model, when seen by a observer this is no longer true as now the apparent X-ray luminosity will be subject to full general relativistic effects.

 {\sc qsosed} also self-consistently calculates the spectral index for the hot Compton region, $\Gamma_{h}$.
 Seed photons incident on the corona are up-scattered to higher energies, which in turn cools the corona.
 Hence, an increase in seed-photon power, $L_{h, \mathrm{seed}}$ relative to the dissipated power $L_{h, \mathrm{diss}}$ will give an increase in Compton-cooling, which in turn will give a softer spectrum (i.e $\Gamma_{h}$ increases, e.g \citealt{Beloborodov99}).
 It is then possible to estimate $\Gamma_{h}$ based off our values of $L_{h, \mathrm{diss}}$ and $L_{h, \mathrm{seed}}$, which we know as they are explicitly calculated within the model code.
 From \citetalias{Kubota18}, we can write: